The Critical Role of Military Logistics in World War II

 Available from Amazon

-PACIFIC EXPRESS was selected to be on the Marine Corps Commandant’s Professional Reading List (also known as the Marine Corps Reading List)… a list of required annual reading for all officer and enlisted Marines, whether active duty or reserve.
+PACIFIC EXPRESS is on the Marine Corps Commandant’s Professional Reading List (also known as the Marine Corps Reading List)… a list of required annual reading for all officer and enlisted Marines, whether active duty or reserve.
 The list is divided into books for enlisted marines and books for officers and then divided further by rank.

-In PACIFIC EXPRESS, Volume III of award-winning World War II military historian William L. McGee’s Pacific war series, McGee acts as editor.
-Under one cover, he presents an edited collection of the best works by noted military historians on the importance of military logistics in World War II.
+Under one cover, award-winning World War II military historian William L. McGee presents an edited collection of the best works by other military historians on the importance of military logistics in World War II in the Pacific theater.

 Consider this: In World War II, 16.1 million men and women served in the U.S. Armed Forces.
 For every individual who served in combat, ten individuals served in a support role.

-McGee profiles many of the major components of the “Pacific express” including:
+Profiles of the major components of the “Pacific express” include:

 Vol. I, THE AMPHIBIANS ARE COMING!
 Emergence of the ‘Gator Navy and its Revolutionary Landing Craft